gevent/gevent/doc/gevent.rst

 .. attribute:: Greenlet.value

     Holds the value returned by the function if the greenlet has finished successfully.
-Otherwise ``None``.
+Until then, or if it finished in error, ``None``.

+    .. tip:: Recall that a greenlet killed with the default :class:`GreenletExit` is considered to have finished
+             successfully, and the ``GreenletExit`` exception will be its value.

 .. autoattribute:: Greenlet.exception